With over two thousand years of history, it’s no wonder that Barcelona has more than its fair share of myths, legends and superstitions.

 Finally, the master mason in charge of building the church made a pact with the devil and promised to let him have his soul on completion of the tower’s hundredth step.

 When the tower reached the height of the ninety-ninth step, the crafty builder started working on other parts of the church.
 He planned to build the church so slowly that he would die of old age without ever completing the tower.

 The devil was so enraged that, when the builder’s successor completed the tower, he stamped his hoof on the hundredth step leaving a footmark as a warning to anyone who dared to climb the tower.

 Apparently, the devil’s plan backfired, and so many people climbed the tower to see the hoof print that, in the end, the vicar had the mark removed.

 During the Middle Ages, Barcelona’s Jewish community lived in an area of the city called El Call.
 Legend has it that the building at number 8 Carrer de l’Arc de Sant Ramon del Call belonged to an alchemist who lived there with his daughter.

-As time went by she grew tired of lying and urged her lover to ask her father for her hand in marriage.
+As time went by, she grew tired of lying and urged her lover to ask her father for her hand in marriage.
 When the young man refused, the alchemist’s daughter broke off the relationship.

-The spurned youth’s love quickly turned to hate and he visited the alchemist to get a poison that would kill his ex-lover.
+The spurned youth’s love quickly turned to anger, and he visited the alchemist to get a poison that would kill his ex-lover.
 The alchemist prepared a rose impregnated with venom capable of killing someone with a single sniff.